 Keep the features you need

 Even though PHP 8.1 brings lots of new stuff to the table, each release does say goodbye to things as well.
-Before diving straight into using 8.1 you should check that there’s no code-breaking changes that will affect your project.
+Before diving straight into using 8.1 you should check that there are no code-breaking changes that will affect your project.

 Some of the deprecations in PHP 8.1 include: